Package 'basilisk'

 Disabling package version checks

 Needless to say, this option should only be used during the initial phases of developing a basilisk client.
-Once a suitable environment is created by conda, Python package versions should be pinned in setupBasiliskEnv.
+Once a suitable environment is created, Python package versions should be pinned in setupBasiliskEnv.
 This ensures that all users are creating the intended environment for greater reproducibility (and easier debugging).

 Author(s)